 Large for-profit corporations are necessary in modern American society.
 They employ large numbers of people.
-They produce goods and services with cost-reducing efficiencies that are
+They produce goods and services with cost-reducing efficiencies that are not achievable by individuals or

 Author: Alexander Schmidt